Mich-Dich/PFF/README.md

 Windows:

-2. Execute the following file to create a VS 2022 solution:
+2. Execute the following file.
    ```
-   AutoGenerateSolution.bat
+   setup.bat
    ```
+   This will:
+      - Update repo & submoduls.
+      - Check for Vulkan Instalation.
+      - create a VS 2022 solution.

 Linux/Apple: (currently not supported)

 ## Dependencies